metastar77/Open-Grants-Program/applications/dotmog.md

 As probably the first substrate based Unity3D game using our open-sourced (SubstrateNetApi) we bring the functionalities and benefits of this promising technology to a broad audience in a playful and immersive way.

-* Breed, create your own unique Mogwais based on the highly sophisticated Paring DNA Algorithmus.
+* Breed, create your own unique Mogwais based on the highly sophisticated Pairing DNA Algorithmus.
 * Care, learn the language of the Mogwais and respond optimally to their needs and gain a competitive advantage.
 * Duel, prepare your Mogwai and fight in the Arena against other Mogwais from all over the world and achieve glory and honour.
 Move up to master leagues and compete with the best.
 * NFT's, trade Mogwais and their precious goods and become a fortuned merchant.